-I can't wait to tell you how to Take FREE Vacations…
+I can't wait to tell you how to take FREE Vacations…

-There are a few reasons why we don't have a lot of money leftover in our regular budget for vacations:
+First, there are a few reasons why we don't have a lot of money leftover in our regular budget for vacations:

-I decided to make it a challenge and try to come up with a plan to make this happen, especially since our kids are good ages for traveling right now.
+BUT I decided to make it a challenge and try to come up with a plan to make this happen, especially since our kids are good ages for traveling right now.